 Penny recently wrote about this.
 She said, “What I need from you is proof that you struggled, too.
 I need to see that the challenges that I face don’t set me apart from you.
 Instead, that’s what we have in common.”

 That doesn’t mean it isn’t true.
-It means that picture-perfect life is less interesting and less relatable.
+It suggests that a picture-perfect life is less exciting and less relatable.